We undertake research related to women’s reproductive health, pregnancy, labour and newborn babies’ health and wellbeing.

 For more information: https://pan-covid.org/

-To find out more about participating in the trials available to women and babies at the Rosie or to ask for further information, please contact the research team directly using the details provided.
+To find out more about participating in the trials available to women and babies at the Rosie or to ask for further information, please contact the research team directly.